JoeTester1965/OpenCVCam/README.md

 # OpenCVCam

-Record multiple cameras and events using ffmpeg and opencv with motion and optionally hailo AI accelerator for object detection.
+Record multiple cameras and events using ffmpeg and opencv with motion and optionally hailo AI accelerator for object detection and optinally alerts when significant motion has happened in scene.

-My Pi5 and Hailo-8L is sailing along with five cameras operational at home.
+My Pi5 and Hailo-8L is sailing along with five cameras operational at home (-;

 # Installation